Dallas Jackknife Accident Attorneys

 This is a list of other situations that can contribute to jackknifing accidents:

 - Curving Roads – Sharp curves can be dangerous for even small cars to navigate.
 For a large, fully loaded truck, that is doubly true.
 If the cargo has been improperly loaded, the weight balance can lead to jackknifing accidents on sharp curves.
-Speeding is also a major contributing factor when it comes to jackknifing accidents on curving roads.
+Speeding is also a major contributing factor to jackknifing accidents on curving roads.

 - Improper Braking – When it comes to a jackknifing vehicle, there is a proper and improper way for a driver to apply the brakes.
 An inexperienced or inadequately trained driver may not react in a way that can mitigate the damage of a jackknifing accident.